-Results from the LSM SURFEX-ISBA (Fig. 4) show a less lasting and more concentrated cluster of significant positive correlations around lag 0 ('ST1' tagged in Fig. 4) than those observed in the RS results (Fig. 3).
-This result implies there is more synchronicity between SPI and ETDI in LSM data than in the RS data.
-Furthermore, the LSM provides higher magnitudes of the significant positive correlations of ETDIw - SPIw-i of ST1 than RS results.
-Similarly to RS data, the duration of the highly correlated period 'ST1' extends with the increasing aggregation of the SPIw-i (Fig. 4 a to d), eventually causing the merge of clusters 'ST1' and 'MT1'.
-The initial asymmetry of the positive correlations towards the negative range of lags is due to the cluster 'MT1' placed around lag -26 and cluster 'LT1' (Fig. 4 a and b).
-In the SPIw-26 and SPIw-52 cases (Fig. 4 c and d) 'LT1' disappears, and the 'ST1' merges with 'MT1', artificially shifting the initial asymmetry dominating the negative range of lags towards the positive range.
-Thus, the precedence of ETDIw with SPIw-i prevalent in the period of aggregation of 4 and 13 weeks may look like the precedence of SPIw-i with ETDIw when long aggregation periods such as the ones in SPIw-26 and -52 are applied.
-The initial asymmetry of the cluster 'ST1' - 'MT1' is lower in LSM results (Fig. 4) than in RS results (Fig. 3) due to the lower magnitude of 'MT1'.
-The additional cluster of positive correlations 'LT3' past the year and a half range of positive lags (lags +78 to +104) in LSM results (Fig. 4a to c) concurs with that of RS results (Fig. 3a to c).
-LSM results (Fig. 4) show a few more clusters of negative correlations ETDIw - SPIw-i but of lower magnitude than those of RS ones (Fig. 3).
-These significant clusters merge with the increasing aggregation period 'LT4_LT5', which agrees with 'LT2' shown in RS at the 26- and 52-weeks period of aggregation of SPIw-i.
-LSM results further include a cluster of significant negative correlations values in the lead time range (cluster 'LT2') that is absent in RS results (Fig. 4 vs. Fig. 3).
+initial asymmetry of the cluster $ST_1-MT_1$ is lower in LSM results (Fig. 4) than in RS results (Fig. 3) due to the lower magnitude of MT1.
+The additional cluster of positive correlations, LT3, past the 1.5-year range of positive lags (lags +78 to +104) in LSM results (Fig. 4a to c) concurs with that of RS results (Fig. 3a to c).
+LSM results (Fig. 4) show a few more clusters of negative correlations for ETDIw-SPIw-i, but these are of lower magnitude than those of RS ones (Fig. 3).
+These significant clusters merge with the increasing aggregation period LT4-LT5, which agrees with LT2 shown in RS at the 26- and 52-week period of aggregation of SPIwi.
+LSM results further include a cluster of significant negative correlation values in the lead time range (cluster LT2) that is absent in RS results (Fig. 4 vs. Fig. 3).
 The agreement between LSM and RS results confirms the asymmetrical interaction between ETDIw and SPIw-i.
-The asymmetry suggests a prevalence of the precedence of positive correlations of ETDIw with SPIw-i in the short term (from the month to the seasonal scale) while points to some delayed response of ETDIw to SPIw-i in the negative correlations in the mid to long-term (from seasonal to interannual scale).
+The asymmetry suggests a prevalence of the precedence of positive correlations of ET-DIw with SPIw-i in the short term (from the monthly to the seasonal scale) while pointing to some delayed response of ETDIw to SPIw-i in the negative correlations in the middle to long term (from a seasonal to interannual scale).
 The LSM results tend to amplify the magnitude and the area affected by positive correlations compared to the RS dataset.